Vegetarian Paradise Vegetarian Paradise

 Oskragiełło was not alone in eliminating meat from his diet.
 From the 1860s, the vegetarian movement developed quickly in Europe, particularly in Germany, England, France and Russia.
 There were also critics of the movement, such as Kazimierz Panek, a doctor and veterinarian.
 In his book, Jarstwo a hygiena żywienia (1906) [Vegetarianism and Nutritional Hygiene], he accused those popularizing vegetarianism of a lack of proper scientific education and bias.
 According to Dr Panek, vegetarianism attracts sick and weak people who, after unsuccessful treatment, seek help everywhere, including in a meat-free diet.
 When their health improves, which can be subjective, they become the most zealous followers and promoters of vegetarianism, he wrote.
 It also attracts self-proclaimed doctors who want to earn some extra money quickly on ‘natural medicine’.
 Another group of supporters are “excessively sensitive, sentimental individuals in whom feelings take precedence over common sense.”
 In other words, women, as the doctor points out.
 There are also vegetarians forced into it, who as soon as they do better, “leave the ranks with relief.”
 According to Dr Panek, “the only group worthy of respect is the idealists who, through vegetarianism, strive to eradicate addictions and licentiousness, and ultimately strive for the moral rebirth of humanity.”
 This is the crux of 19th-century vegetarianism: ethical progress will come if people stop eating meat.
 It will be the first step to “[…] a new life, worthy of the 20th century,” wrote Janisław Jastrzębowski in Jarskie Życie.
 A life like this, without bloodshed and close to nature, was also what Oskragiełło wanted.

 If not meat, then what?
 Fruit, vegetables, cereals!
 Oskragiełło insisted that man “is not a carnivorous animal (predator), like a cat, dog or vulture, nor a herbivore like an ox, horse or camel, nor an omnivore like a pig or a bear, but is something else, namely a fruit-eating animal, like the most highly developed monkeys, i.e., the humanoid (primates) gorilla, chimpanzee and orangutan, our closest relatives.”
 According to Oskragiełło, the anatomical structure of the hands, teeth, stomach, intestines and even the brain is proof of this.
-The tradition that the Poles abandoned – forgetting that their Slavic ancestors did not eat meat – also speaks in favour of fruit eating.
+The tradition that the Poles abandoned—forgetting that their Slavic ancestors did not eat meat—also speaks in favour of fruit eating.
 Oskragiełło’s readers must take his word for this, because the author did not provide the sources of his information, did not refer to scientific research, and only quoted the opinions of activists in the vegetarian movement.

-He lived a myth – about the origins of mankind, when the world was still young and unspoiled.
+He lived a myth—about the origins of mankind, when the world was still young and unspoiled.
 He believed that it was inhabited by Slavs who were descended directly from the mythical Hyperborea: long-lived, unfamiliar with diseases, conflict and wars.
 According to Oskragiełło, the Hyperboreans didn’t eat meat, just like the Slavs who followed them.
 The latter owed their physical strength, health, endurance, gentleness and cheerful disposition to their vegetarian diet and natural woollen clothes.
 The conquest of the Slavic tribes by the Germanic tribes led to the gradual physical and spiritual decline of the Slavs.
-According to Oskragiełło, the Slavs adopted habits from their neighbours, which turned out to be fatal over time: a weakness for binging (alcohol), sleeping in closed, unventilated rooms, and wearing clothes made of synthetic materials.
+According to Oskragiełło, the Slavs adopted habits from their neighbors, which turned out to be fatal over time: a weakness for binging (alcohol), sleeping in closed, unventilated rooms, and wearing clothes made of synthetic materials.
 But the worst part was the deviation from the vegetarian diet.
 “With a carnivorous diet, people have lost their paradise and today continue to lose it.
 This makes life a hell for them, instead of a heaven on earth,” he wrote in Przyrodzone pokarmy człowieka [Natural Foods of Man].

 Why did Oskragiełło escape into a myth?
 Was he terrified by reality?
 The speed of the industrial revolution and the over-populated towns that attracted people but gave very few the chance of real social advancement?
 Did he fear the Second Reich that was spreading across Europe?
 Maybe he was just following the popular trends of the era, such as Slavophilism?
 One thing is certain: in 1882, on land bought from the parcelled-out farm of Anielin, Oskragiełło set up the settlement of Bojarowo.
 The myth was to become reality.

-Vegetarian renewal
+Vegetarian Renewal

 “The first Polish vegetarian health spa was established,” reported Janisław Jastrzebowski in the pages of Jarskie Życie.
-“The location of the spa is very healthy, picturesque, and sheltered, nestled in the vast forests belonging to an institution two versts [an obsolete Russian unit of measure equal to 1020 metres – ed. note] from Otwock station, an hour’s drive from Warsaw,” wrote Kurier Warszawski [Warsaw Courier] in 1883 about the newly-opened thermotherapy spa at Bojarowo.
+“The location of the spa is very healthy, picturesque, and sheltered, nestled in the vast forests belonging to an institution two versts [an obsolete Russian unit of measure equal to 1020 meters – ed. note] from Otwock station, an hour’s drive from Warsaw,” wrote Kurier Warszawski [Warsaw Courier] in 1883 about the newly-opened thermotherapy spa at Bojarowo.
 “The Bojarowo little farm […] at first was a treatment spa, and then became the capital of vegetarianism, then wool production and finally spirituality, occultism, magnetism and Kneippism (hydrotherapy),” runs another clipping in Kurier, suggesting that life along the Świder river was busy and interesting.

 The guests had a brick-built, two-storey manor house at their disposal, built in the style of the residence of the landed gentry, with a corner tower, 10 rooms and all conveniences: a library, daily papers, a grand piano, a fireplace surrounded by hand-painted tiles and gigantic windows with views of the pine forest.
 Next to this were two wooden houses, also open to summer visitors.
 Closer to the river was the jarchata (hut) – a building for sunbathing.
 There is no trace of the jarchata and wooden houses, but the manor house – or more accurately, its ruins – has survived, which is eagerly visited by local writers and fans of urban exploration.
 Nature is gradually conquering the place; pine seedlings grow out of the roof and wild roses grow on the first floor.
 In 2014, the manor house and the estate were listed, but this hasn’t changed anything; the building is falling apart.
 Fortunately, the memory of Oskragiello is being revived.